Vasuji/textClassification/README.md

 [Python notebook: Getting and Cleaning Data](https://github.com/Vasuji/text_classification/blob/master/1.Getting_and_cleaning.ipynb)

-## Step I: Exploratory Data Analysis
+## Step II: Exploratory Data Analysis
 In this step some exploratory data analysis has been done.
 Few examples are
 1. Plot of class frequencies
 2. Net word frequencies plot